Dermody/ofac/README.md

 * elasticsearch_async
 * A functioning local ElasticSearch server.
 (Tested on 2.4)

+## License

-The software is released under the MIT license.
+This software is released under the terms of the MIT license.

 ## Description